veyorokon/anorak/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/veyorokon/SquadUp)

-SquadUp is a platform that allows users to create, manage, and share (CMS) subscription services.
+SquadUp is a platform that allows users to create, share and discover (CSD) subscription services.

   - Subscriptions can be any reocurring payment (rent, phone, Netflix etc.).
   - Squads encapsulate subscriptions so they can be CMS'ed on SquadUp.